kleinesfilmroellchen/spcasm/README.md

 For all further information read the above.

+[API documentation](https://kleinesfilmroellchen.github.io/spcasm/doc/api/spcasm/index.html) is also available online, in case you want to use spcasm as a library.
+Note that spcasm makes no stability guarantees in regards to its public APIs.

 ## Contributing

 See the documentation for developer information, including further information on how to build and configure spcasm.